I was very enthusiastic to learn about vipassana meditation.

 The teacher said, “I’m not here in a position to tell all of you what to do and what not to do.
 That is your job.
 I’m here to share with you what I learnt through my more than two decades of meditation experiences.”

 He further indicated to me, “You said you remain very busy all the time, that is very good for you, but being busy is your choice, I can’t help that.
 Therefore, I request all of you, never ever say I don’t have time, I can’t do this because I’m busy.
 You’re busy means the task you’re avoiding isn’t in your priority.
-In my personal view, busyness is a way to escape important things in life by completely substituting them with only urgent, semi urgent, and mostly mundane things.
+In my personal view, busyness, in general, is a way to escape important things in life by completely substituting them with only urgent, semi urgent, and mostly mundane things.
 Urgent has immediate consequences but important has long term consequences so we need to balance both.”

 The whole participants laughed, I felt embarrassed and stupid, I said to myself why the heal I asked the question.